Effect of Turbulence-Closure Consistency on Airfoil Identification: Results

-To quantify the shape differences, \autoref{tab:shape} (first three rows) lists the $L_2$ and $L_\infty$ errors of the initial NACA0012 airfoil and the two inversely reconstructed airfoils using the S–A model, relative to the target NACA16021 profile.
-When multiple wake signatures are incorporated, both the $L_2$ and $L_\infty$ errors decrease by more than one order of magnitude, effectively mitigating the ill-posedness of the inverse shape determination problem. \autoref{tab:forward_error} (first three rows) further reports all terms in the objective function for the initial and reconstructed airfoils.
-At $\mathrm{AoA}=0^\circ$, the inclusion of wake signatures from two additional angles of attack reduces both the velocity $L_2$ error and the drag coefficient ($C_D$) error by approximately one order of magnitude.
-The lift coefficient ($C_L$) at $\mathrm{AoA}=0^\circ$ should ideally be zero; the small nonzero values observed here arise from slight asymmetries in the computational mesh.
+\autoref{tab:error_forward} further summarizes the individual terms in the objective function for all airfoils, including the target NACA16021, the initial guess NACA0012, and all identified shapes.
+The reported quantities include the velocity-difference term and the drag and lift coefficients.
+Using the S-A turbulence model, the velocity-difference term $\Delta U^2$ is reduced by approximately three orders of magnitude in all cases, while both $C_D$ and $C_L$ are predicted much more accurately than for the initial NACA0012 shape.
+The ``Single S-A'' cases generally achieve higher accuracy at the angles of attack for which reference data are provided, but perform worse under unseen conditions, indicating an overfitting phenomenon.
+By contrast, the ``Multi S-A'' case yields lower velocity-field errors than the ``Single S-A'' cases because it incorporates information from all operating conditions during the optimization.
+This improved consistency across conditions also explains why the ``Multi S-A'' case achieves higher shape accuracy than the ``Single S-A'' cases.

-In summary, the inverse shape determination problem is inherently ill-posed, as evidenced by nonzero objective values and noticeable discrepancies among the reconstructed airfoil shapes.
+In summary, the inverse shape identification problem is inherently ill-posed, as evidenced by the noticeable discrepancies among the identified airfoil shapes.
 A practical way to mitigate this ill-posedness is to incorporate additional information.
-In the present case, using wake signatures from two additional angles of attack reduces both the velocity and drag-coefficient errors in the forward prediction by an order of magnitude, while halving the shape deviation in terms of the $L_2$ and $L_\infty$ metrics.